apache/trafficcontrol/docs/source/api/deliveryservice_user_dsid_userid.rst

 ``DELETE``
 ==========
-Removes a Delivery Service from a user.
+Removes a :term:`Delivery Service` from a user.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"